tendermint/spec/spec/core/data_structures.md

 - For DuplicateVoteEvidence to be included in a block it must be within the time period outlined in [evidenceParams](../abci/abci.md#evidenceparams).
 Evidence expiration is measured as a combination of age in terms of height and time.

+- Information required to form ABCI evidence (`TotalVotingPower`, `ValidatorPower` and `Timestamp`) must all match the nodes own state at that height.

 ### LightClientAttackEvidence

 LightClientAttackEvidence is a generalized evidence that captures all forms of known attacks on